Garberchov/GARBER_INSTITUTE/11TH_GRADE/INDEPENDENT_STUDY/plan_march20.md

 3e-2: Provide FIRST submission of potential sourcing information - to include bibliographic information, a summary of content & context towards highlighting the BROAD thesis. - Sunday April 2 **REVISED TO APRIL 10-12.  *Delays, holiday etc.)
 3e-3: Provide a first BROAD outline of the structure of the paper.
 Ex: Section 1: World today.
 A- geopolitical divisions etc- Sunday april 9  REVISED TO APRIL 19.

+Update May 16: 3e-2 and 3e-3 didn't happen due to preparation for AP tests.
+Both will be submitted soon.